MiSTer-devel/Minimig-AGA_MiSTer/README.md

 # Minimig-AGA_MiSTer

 This is a port of the minimig core to the [MiSTer board](https://github.com/MiSTer-devel).

-[minimig](http://en.wikipedia.org/wiki/Minimig) (short for Mini Amiga) is an open source re-implementation of an Amiga using a field-programmable gate array (FPGA).
-Original minimig author is Dennis van Weeren.
+[Minimig](http://en.wikipedia.org/wiki/Minimig) (short for Mini Amiga) is an open source re-implementation of an Amiga using a field-programmable gate array (FPGA).
+Original Minimig author is Dennis van Weeren.

 [Amiga](http://en.wikipedia.org/wiki/Amiga_500) was - in my opinion - an amazing personal computer, announced around 1984, which - at the time - far surpassed any other personal computer on the market, with advanced graphic & sound capabilities, not to mention its great OS with preemptive multitasking capabilities.

-The minimig-MiSTer variant in this repository has been upgraded with [AGA chipset](http://en.wikipedia.org/wiki/Amiga_Advanced_Graphics_Architecture) capabilites, which allows it to emulate the latest Amiga models ([Amiga 1200](http://en.wikipedia.org/wiki/Amiga_1200)) and (partially) [Amiga CD32](http://en.wikipedia.org/wiki/Amiga_CD32)).
-Ofcourse it also supports previous OCS/ECS Amigas like [Amiga 500](http://en.wikipedia.org/wiki/Amiga_500), [Amiga 600](http://en.wikipedia.org/wiki/Amiga_600) etc.
+The Minimig-MiSTer variant in this repository has been upgraded with [AGA chipset](http://en.wikipedia.org/wiki/Amiga_Advanced_Graphics_Architecture) capabilites, which allows it to emulate the latest Amiga models ([Amiga 1200](http://en.wikipedia.org/wiki/Amiga_1200)) and (partially) [Amiga CD32](http://en.wikipedia.org/wiki/Amiga_CD32)).
+Of course it also supports previous OCS/ECS Amigas like [Amiga 500](http://en.wikipedia.org/wiki/Amiga_500), [Amiga 600](http://en.wikipedia.org/wiki/Amiga_600) etc.

 ## Core features supported

-* chipset variants : OCS, ECS, AGA
+* Chipset variants : OCS, ECS, AGA
-* chipRAM : 0.5MB - 2.0MB
+* ChipRAM : 0.5MB - 2.0MB
-* slowRAM : 0.0MB - 1.5MB
+* SlowRAM : 0.0MB - 1.5MB
-* fastRAM : 0.0MB - 384MB
+* FastRAM : 0.0MB - 384MB
 * CPU core : 68000, 68020
-* kickstart : 1.2 - 3.1 (256kB, 512kB & 1MB kickstart ROMs currently supported)
+* Kickstart : 1.2, 1.3, 2.0, 3.0, 3.1, 3.1.4, 3.2 (256kB, 512kB & 1MB kickstart ROMs currently supported)
 * HRTmon with custom registers mirror
-* floppy disks : 1-4 floppies (supports ADF floppy image format), with normal & turbo speeds
+* Floppy drives : 1-4 floppies (supports ADF floppy image format), with normal & turbo speeds
 * Up to 4 IDE devices
 * CDROM
-* video standard : PAL / NTSC
+* Video standard : PAL / NTSC
-* supports almost all OCS/ECS/AGA custom resolutions
+* Supports almost all OCS/ECS/AGA custom resolutions
 * RTG with up to 1920x1080 and 1600x1200 resolutions
-* peripherals : USB keyboards, USB mice, USB gamepads
+* Peripherals : USB keyboards, USB mice, USB gamepads
-* serial connection to Linux with ability to connect to internet.
+* Serial connection to Linux with ability to connect to Internet.
-* shared folder for rapid file exchange between Linux and Amiga.
+* Shared folder for rapid file exchange between Linux and Amiga.
 * MIDI: both MiSTer internal emulation and external through USER_IO port (MT32-pi and generic MIDI device)
 * Akiko chunk to planar implementation
 * Mouse with wheel.